GBonnaire/jspreadsheet-plugins-and-editors/README.md

 # Repository

-You can find all products on [ProgiApp Repository : repo.gbonnaire.fr](https://repo.gbonnaire.fr)
+You can find all products on [ProgiDev Repository : repo.gbonnaire.fr](https://repo.gbonnaire.fr)